 North Korea slams new joint drills between Seoul and Washington

-SEOUL: North Korea on Thursday (Mar 7) attacked ongoing joint military exercises between Seoul and Washington as an "all out challenge" to moves towards peace on the Korean peninsula.
+SEOUL: North Korea on Thursday (Mar 7) attacked ongoing joint military exercises between Seoul and Washington as an "open challenge" to moves towards peace on the Korean peninsula.

 The US and South Korea agreed on Sunday to replace two major war games that take place every spring - the Key Resolve and Foal Eagle drills - with a shorter "Dong Maeng" or "Alliance" exercise which kicked off this week.